evertbal/ApplicantTracker/replit.md

 ```
 Changelog:
 - June 27, 2025.
+Added comprehensive clear options to all dropdown components throughout the application
+- June 27, 2025.
+Enhanced SearchableSelect component with clear functionality and "Geen selectie" option
+- June 27, 2025.
+Updated all Select components in forms to include clear options for resetting selections
+- June 27, 2025.
+Fixed TypeScript errors in FilterPanel and detail-modal components
+- June 27, 2025.
 Changed all "beschrijving" labels to "beroep" throughout the application
 - June 27, 2025.
 Repositioned profession field to display prominently at the top of all candidate views
 - June 27, 2025.
 Updated profession field styling to match consistent design pattern across all views